Frequently Asked Questions

 Maven has not been completely ignored, however.
 You'll notice that the Ant targets and classpaths are modelled directly on Maven's very sensible targets and classpaths.
 Even the project structure is modelled on Maven's conventions, because it's a structure that works well.

 I'm completely sold on the virtues of having a separate business layer.
 It imposes a discipline on the way you think about the problem.
-So why do the business layer with EJB3?
-Because it's so simple to use, while delivering you so much for free:
+So why do the business layer with Java EE Session Beans?
+Because they are so simple to use, while giving you so much for free:

 - Persistence (JPA)